sirvive/ZedPA/README.md

 Zed is a personal assistant that uses voice or text to open browsers, check the time, search Wikipedia, or calculate basic math problems.

+Zed gets its voice from Amazons Polly API, wits from Wikipedia and WolframAlpha, and goodlooks from Skynet.

+***Currently working to add a New York Times article generator.

 ## Getting Started

 This program was built on Ubuntu 17.04